Benchmarking Web API Quality -- Revisited: Security Findings

 \textbf{Finding \#3: Changes between 2015 and 2018.} During our experiments, the server security scores featured lasting changes for only a minority of APIs in 2015, and for no APIs in 2018.
 However, the server security scores of \emph{all} APIs changed between our two experiments.
 The median value of the changes (no matter if positive or negative) is $18\%$, with a smallest change of $1.7\%$ (a negative change; API-7) and a maximum change of $27.42\%$ (also a negative change; API-3).
 In six cases, the score in 2018 is lower than in 2015, in the remaining five cases it is the other way round.

 \textbf{Finding \#4: Server Security Scores are the Same Across Regions.} We find that the security scores of APIs were, largely, the same across regions in both 2015 and 2018.
 I.e., we find no case where security scores were different for long periods of time, or where a lasting change (as defined in Finding \#2) occurred in one region but not in others regions (within at least a few days).
 The largest time interval between lasting changes appeared for API-15, where the score lastingly decreased from $1.85$ to $1.77$ in region Ireland midday EST of Oct 25, 2015 while the same change occurred in Oregon only midday EST on Oct 27 (i.e., two days later).
+See again Figure~\ref{fig:cipher_score_evolution_2015_api15}.

-\textbf{Finding \#4: Discontinuation of Cipher Suites.} We observe six cipher suites that are only present in the 2015 data.
+\textbf{Finding \#5: Discontinuation of Cipher Suites.} We observe six cipher suites that are only present in the 2015 data.
 Table~\ref{table:cipher-suites-lost} shows these suites, their cipher suite security score, and the APIs that support them in the 2015 data.
-Notably, the cipher suite security scores range from -1 to 1.1, i.e., these suites include the whole spectrum of scores (and not only, for example, badly scoring suites).
+Notably, the cipher suite security scores range from -1 to 1.1, i.e., these suites include the whole spectrum of scores (and not only, for example, weak cipher suites).

-\textbf{Finding \#5: Reduced Use of Insecure Cipher Suites.} Our cipher suite security score assigns a minimum value of -1 to suites that have known vulnerabilities.
+\textbf{Finding \#6: Reduced Use of Insecure Cipher Suites.} Our cipher suite security score assigns a minimum value of -1 to suites that have known vulnerabilities.
 For example, the RC4 algorithm is known to be vulnerable and was prohibited from use in TLS by the Internet Engineering Task Force in 2015\footnote{For details, cf. \url{https://www.rfc-editor.org/info/rfc7465}}.
 When counting the frequency in which cipher suites with a score of -1 appear across APIs and across regions, we find 31,316 occurrences in 2015 and only 6775 occurrences in 2018.
 While this improvement is not reflected in the evolution of server security scores between the years (cf. Finding \#3), it does indicate that over time the ``worst offenders'' are removed.